hsuonsivu/hsupublic/3d-models/README.md

 The model can be tuned, but likely trying to make it too small will make it too weak.
-When editing in openscad, print=0 setting gives you cutthrough model.
+When editing in openscad, print=0 setting gives you cut-through model.

-The base includes attachment which is inteneded for wall installation.
-You may also install this to a 62mm diameter pole with attachement parts.
+The base includes attachment which is intended for wall installation.
+You may also install this to a 62mm diameter pole with pole attachement parts.
 The screws needed are 3.5mm 30mm wood screws.
-62mm is the common pole in Finland.
+62mm is the common pole in Finland, often used for car block heater boxes in parking areas.

+This is a complex model and thus can be slow to view and process.
+It also takes quite a bit of time to print.
+Makefile generates some sets of parts to allow parts printed in few sessions.

 TODO: The shield might benefit from a bug netting inside to avoid spider nets and bug nests inside.
 This could be easy to add, but would